-- Assessment of the material's physical structure during processing hemogeneity technological chain "blank - workpiece - final part" is presented. - LM-hardness method was used to evaluate the quality of the material structure damageability. - The concept of technological damageability is used as criterion evaluating the technological process the being manufactured parts - The method for assessing and analysing the dynamic alterations in material homogeneity of machine components at machining has been developed, successfully tested and implemented.
+- LM-hardness method was used to evaluate the quality of the material structure and damageability. - The concept of technological damageability is used as a criterion evaluating the technological process of the being manufactured parts - The method for assessing and analysing the dynamic alterations in material homogeneity of machine components at machining has been developed, successfully tested and implemented.